top of page

 Greyfriars Kirkyard

 Edinburgh has no shortage of beautiful cemeteries to explore, but Greyfriars is easily the most famous.
-It's best known for serving as the inspiration for the names of several Harry Potter characters, as well as for its violent ghost, the Mackenzie Poltergeist.
+It's best known for serving as the inspiration for the names of several Harry Potter characters, as well as for its violent resident ghost, the Mackenzie Poltergeist.
 If you want to check out other graveyards, then we can suggest St. Cuthbert's Kirkyard and the Old Calton Burial Ground.

 the-national.jpg